eadortsu/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 # 0x06.
-C - More Pointers, Arrays and Strings
+C - More pointers, arrays and strings
+This project content more exercises about pointer, arrays and strings.